This integration is powered by Singer's MySQL tap and certified by Stitch. Check out and contribute to the repo on

 [password]with a secure password.
 If using SSH, this can be different than the SSH password.

-If you wish to restrict this user from accessing data in specific databases, tables, or columns, you can instead run
+To restrict the Stitch user from accessing data in specific databases, tables, or columns, you can instead run

 GRANTcommands that only allow access to the data you permit.